SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

         Possibly link to Anna and Jack's guide too.

 ``objcMembers``
-    Apply this attribute to any declaration
-    that can have the ``objc`` attribute.
+    Apply this attribute to any class declaration that can have the ``objc`` attribute.
     The ``objc`` attribute is implicitly added
     to Objective-C compatible members of the class, its extensions, its subclasses, and all of their extensions.

-    ..
-XXX Is this attribute only for classes?

 ``nonobjc``
     Apply this attribute to a